Why Buy Land for Sale in Ohio in 2023? (45 Reasons)

 It is no surprise that Ohio is the only state to have three cities (Columbus, Cincinnati, and Cleveland) within the top 12, featured in VC firm M25’s annual list of the Midwestern region’s top startup cities in 2022.
 Columbus, Ohio remains in sixth place; Cincinnati follows at No. 10, and Cleveland trails at No. 12.
 Akron, Ohio also made the list, coming in at No. 19.

 6. Cities in Ohio (namely Columbus) have gained recognition as a true U.S. industrial and tech hub.

-Ohio — especially Columbus — is becoming an emerging tech hub in the Midwest.
+Ohio — especially Columbus — is an emerging tech hub in the Midwest.
 Dubbed as “the Silicon Valley of The Midwest,” startups are flocking to Columbus to develop their businesses.
-Venture capitalists invested over $3 billion into Columbus over the past 20 years with an uptick in 2017 and a peak in 2021.
+Venture capitalists invested over $3 billion into Columbus over the past 20 years with an uptick in 2017 and a peak in the last couple of years.
 The most notable startup companies that raised funds to develop their burgeoning businesses in Columbus are: Olive, Path Robotics, CoverMyMeds, Root Insurance, and Forge Biologics

 With a low cost of living, many young, talented prospective employees, and commercial investors enthusiastic about supporting entrepreneurs, Ohio is the ideal location to start your tech, innovation, or research business.

 7. Access to a large number of land buyers.

 According to Politifact, 60 percent of the nation’s population lives within 600 miles of Ohio.
 Aside from your land being accessible to more land buyers, this is a great selling point for e-commerce businesses that ship products.
 When you buy land for sale in Ohio, you will have greater geographical access to land buyers.

 Ohio is Prime Destination for Businesses from the Coasts